trappitsch/box/docs/guide.md

     To still specify variables, just set them using the arguments discussed in the table above.
     And if you are happy with all the defaults, you should be good to do.

+!!! note
+    If you re-initalize a project, `box` will use the already set values as proposed default values.
+    If you re-initialize in quiet mode and just give one new option, all other options will stay the same.

 ## Packaging

 To package your project, simply run: